gavinhenderson/open-crime/README.md

 ## General To-Dos

-- Import schema from a '.graphql' file using 'graphql-import'
-- Remove duplicated schema
 - Make sure '&'s are right
+- Add a middleware? for JSON parse the result of request.get

 ## API To-Dos